wadehuber/csc110examples/csc110examples/src/videoexamples/module02/README.md

 - CharsAndNums.java [VIDEO](https://youtu.be/ZKiBoStkIww) (5:19): This program goes over how char and int variables are related

-- Constants.java: Constants can be declared with `final` and are not allowed to be changed
+- Constants.java [VIDEO](https://youtu.be/mPCuI972gSA) (2:13): Constants can be declared with `final` and are not allowed to be changed

 ## Helpful Classes